Investing during market volatility

 Avoid making reactive decisions based on short-term events

 Markets tend to rise and fall, so, every few years, there will be a period of negative returns.
-During these times, it’s even more important to think carefully before making changes to your investment plan.
+During these times, it’s even more important to think carefully before making changes to your investment option.

 If you take your money out of an investment when the markets have fallen, you may lock in this loss.
-You could also risk missing out on any positive returns should the market recover.
+You could also risk missing out on any positive returns, should the market recover.

 Look at history for evidence of how markets have generally recovered